GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdflexure.rst

 .. include:: ../../explain_help.rst_

-.. _File Template:
+.. _Name Template:

-File Template
+Name Template
 -------------

 The format statements allowed in grid file templates require you to follow these rules: